clintonomamohwo/scheduler/README.md

 Appointment can be done for different days and times, and can be edited or deleted.

  It is a demonstration of responsive, single-page web app design using React that is suitable for use on any device.

+ Here's a Link to the back end API : https://github.com/clintonomamohwo/scheduler-api

-Includes testing suites using both Jest and Cypress
+# Includes testing suites using both Jest and Cypress

 ## Setup